-Ivan Goncharov (also written Gontsharov) was born in Simbirsk (now Ulyanovsk), the son of a wealthy grain merchant.
+Ivan Goncharov (also written Gontsharov) was born in Simbirsk (now Ulyanovsk), the son of Alexander Ivanovich, a wealthy grain merchant, and Avdotya Matveevna – Goncharov described her as "an excellent, experienced, and strict housekeeper".
+Simbirsk was a provincial center but looked like a village.
 Later the poet Lermontov said, that in the sleepy town even the Volga rolled slower and smoother.
 Goncharov's father died in 1819 and young Ivan was raised by his godfather, Nikolai Tregubov, a liberal-minded aristocrat.
 He studied at a commercial school (1822-30), and at the University of Moscow.
 Known for his retiring personality and too skeptical and materialistic, Goncharov did not join the student circles, with their faith to ideals of German Romantic philosophy.

 After graduating in 1834, Goncharov served nearly 30 years as a government official.
+On the surface his life passed quite uneventfully, with the exception of his remarkable journey around the world, which lasted approximately two years and six months.
 While working at the foreign trade office in St. Petersburg, he met the poet Apollon Maikov and his brother Valerian, who encouraged Goncharov in his writing aspirations.
 Goncharov's first novel, The Same Old Story (1847), about the clash between the decaying Russian nobility and the new merchant classes, appeared in the highly influential periodical The Contemporary.
 Goncharov had early learned French, German, and English, and in this comedy of manners he mocked provincialism.
 Alexander's mother warns, "be careful, now that you are setting forth for a foreign country...", but the son answers "mother, what foreign country?
 I am going to Petersburg!"

 Vissarion Belinsky, the most influential critic of the day, hailed the novel as an attack on outdated romanticism.
 Goncharov's protagonist, a young idealist named Alexander Aduev, adopts his uncle's disillusioned view of the world; Pyotr Aduev, a new practical Russian, is a career bureaucrat and also a factory owner.
 When Alexander argues that reality does not make man happy, he cuts him short: "What nonsense you are talking.
 You have brought this opinion from the Asiatic border: in Europe they have long ago ceased believing in that."
 Uncle Pyotr does his best to crush the idealism of his nephew.
 However, at the end he realizes that he cannot live without the love of his wife and decides to abandon his old ways of thinking and move with her to Italy.
 This novel was followed in 1848 by Ivan Savvich Podzhabrin, a psychological sketch in the naturalist manner, which Goncharov had written in 1841.
 The Contemporary had been founded by Pushkin, and after Nikolay Nekrasov, and Ivan Panayev bought the periodical, they started to publish in it radical fiction.
 After censorship started to tighten its grip, the paper was closed in 1866.

-doesn't want to explore new ports, and expresses prejudicial views
+doesn't want to explore new ports.
+He also expresses prejudicial views

 sea is not poetic but boring and ugly, souveniers in the Cape of Good